jieezhong/jieezhong.github.io/_pages/research.md

 <img src='/images/research/wage15y_all(ch).png' width='400'>

- ***"Can Social Media Rhetoric Incite Hate Incidents?
-Evidence from Trump's "Chinese Virus" Tweets" (corresponding author, joint with Andy Cao and Jason M. Lindo)***, ***revised and resubmitted*** to ***Journal of Urban Economics.
-This paper is available at <a href="https://www.nber.org/papers/w30588"> NBER working paper w30588 </a>.***

-> Abstract: We investigate whether Donald Trump's "Chinese Virus" tweets contributed to the rise of anti-Asian incidents.
-We find that the number of incidents spiked following Trump’s initial “Chinese Virus” tweets and the subsequent dramatic rise in internet search activity for the phrase.
-Difference-in-differences and event-study analyses leveraging spatial variation indicate that this spike in anti-Asian incidents was significantly more pronounced in counties that supported Donald Trump in the 2016 presidential election relative to those that supported Hillary Clinton.
-We estimate that anti-Asian incidents spiked by 4000 percentage points in Trump-supporting counties, over and above the spike observed in Clinton-supporting counties.
->
 >
 > ***"Lead in the Air: Unraveling the Long-Term Impacts of Lead Exposure" (Joint with Thao Duong)***